staghizadeh/Smoke-detection/README.md

-# Smoke Detection with YOLO — GitHub Starter
+# Smoke Detection with YOLO

 End-to-end, **GitHub-ready** project for training and testing a **YOLOv8** model to detect **smoke** (optionally `fire`).
 Includes: